Last Updated on March 28, 2022 by Anne-Marie

-This Juniper Champagne Cocktail recipe is sweetened with simple syrup and infused with juniper berries.
+This champagne cocktail recipe is sweetened with simple syrup and infused with juniper berries.

 These unique champagne cocktail ingredients gives a citrusy-green note to your New Year's glass of bubbly.